 Big data in e-commerce gains a competitive advantage

-In the e-commerce industry, big data is crucial in gaining valuable insights and making informed business decisions.
-Here are some key reasons for big data's importance.
+In the online retail sector, business data is crucial in gaining valuable insights and making informed business decisions.
+Here are some key reasons why data analytics is important.

 - Personalized customer shopping experience